IFA 2017: LG V30 hands-on review | TheINQUIRER

 Storage, battery and connectivity

-The V30 comes with either 64 or 128GB built-in storage.
-Then there's a microSD slot onboard, which means you can expand onboard storage as far as a MicroSD card can take you.
-There's also a non-removable 3300mAh battery, fingerprint sensor and USB-C connectivity.
+The V30 comes with 64 or 128GB built-in storage.
+There's a microSD slot onboard, which means you can expand onboard storage as far as a MicroSD card will take you.
+There's also a non-removable 3300mAh battery, fingerprint sensor, and USB-C connectivity.

 First impressions

-The LG V30 is a surprisingly beautiful and easy-going phone, despite all the packed-in features.
-Our initial tests proved it works like a dream and feels super simple to use, offering a brilliantly huge screen and high quality camera in a small, slim chassis; something that most of its rivals are still unable to achieve.
-Oh, and it's also IP68 certified, meaning it's dust/water proof to over 1.5 meters, submergible for 30 minutes.
+The LG V30 is a beautiful and easy-going phone, despite all the packed-in features.
+Our initial tests proved it works like a dream and feels super simple to use, offering a brilliantly huge screen and high-quality camera in a small, slim chassis; something that most of its rivals are still unable to achieve.
+Oh, and it's also IP68 certified, meaning it's water (and dust) proof to over 1.5m for 30 minutes.
 Is there anything this phone doesn't have?

 Prices are yet to be confirmed but we can expect it to be in the £600 region. µ